shanpinliu/redbed_app/README.md

+# Redbed GDD application

+This is a fork of the GeoDeepDive text mining application used in Peters, Husson and Wilcots 2017, Geology.
+Please see the original Stromatolite Application Demonstration for a comprehensive description of the method and dependencies.
 We modified Peters's application to identify globally lithological color and stratigraphic names in order to address the questions of red-bed distribution and environmental evolution.
 This application worked well in python 3 on my PC computer (Windows 10) after setting up the Postgres (in the 'setup.sh' file) according to the config file.

 Some modefied codes are annotated in the files.
 These modefications are mainly for: